ColinJhEdwards/algo-data-notes/README.md

 - There are so many solutions for solving an algorithm, how do we know which one is the best?
 This is where Big O comes in.
 - Take for example given the problem "write a function that accepts a string input and returns a reversed copy" you could use a variety of solutions for this, we would we use Big O notation to understand which is the best
 - Keep in mind that the way Big O ranks how well a solution performs is not as straight forwrd as "worst - best" its more of a numeric approach.
 - You may ask, why worry about the best solution if my code works?
+If it works, it works.
   - Its important to have precise vocabulary to talk about how our code performs.
   - Useful for discussing trade offs between different approaches.
   - Help understand what parts of our code that could be slowing it down.